 Credit: City of Del Mar

-Driving north from San Diego, you’ll first hit Del Mar — a stunning, historic community that strikes a balance between quaint charm and European flair.
+Driving north from San Diego, you’ll first arrive at Del Mar — a stunning, historic community that boasts quaint charm and European flair.
 With world class beaches, shopping and hotel accommodations, Del Mar, once the destination for Hollywood’s elite, remains a prime vacation destination attracting visitors from all over the world!

-Del Mar Village is an outdoor, walkable area full of unique shops and delicious restaurants.
+Del Mar Village is an outdoor, walkable community full of unique shops and delicious restaurants.
 Explore the Del Mar Farmers Market or any of the artisan jewelry options.
-If you’re looking for a delicious bite, try Del Mar Seaside Grill, brunch at the upscale seaside eatery Jake’s, or coastal cuisine favorite Poseidon Restaurant, which is located right on the beach.
+If you’re looking for a delicious bite, try brunch, lunch or dinner at the upscale seaside eatery Jake’s, or coastal cuisine favorite Poseidon Restaurant, both of which are located right on Del Mar’s pristine main beach.

 Credit: LA Times

-After Del Mar, there’s Solana Beach — a bustling town located on 1.7 miles of coastline.
+Just North of Del Mar you will find Solana Beach — a sleek beach town located along 1.7 miles of pristine coastline.
 The area’s natural beauty is a major calling card, with unbeatable sunset views at Fletcher Cove Park.
-The town hosts summer concerts here, which are fun for families.
+The town hosts summer concerts, has a farmer’s market and casual sophistication with many second home options as well as lovely primary homes for full time residents.

-Grab a cup of coffee and a delicious bite to eat at Claire’s on Cedros, or pay a visit to the quaint French-inspired Madeleine Cafe & Bakery.
-Both restaurants are conveniently located in the Cedros Design District on Cedros Avenue, just a quick walk from the beach!
+Grab a cup of coffee and a delicious breakfast or lunch at Claire’s on Cedros, or for another excellent option with different fare, be sure to visit the quaint French-inspired Madeleine Cafe & Bakery~known for its excellent lattes, crepes & French-inspried salads, sandwiches & home made pastries!
+Both restaurants are conveniently located in the Cedros Design District on Cedros Avenue, just a quick walk from the beach, and numerous sensational home design resources!

-When residents are not spectating, they can enjoy wandering through countless little boutiques and art galleries or eating out at one of the town’s many restaurants.
-The Solana Farmers Market runs on Sundays and is another lovely spot for food shopping.
-Two of the area’s most esteemed schools are Solana Vista Elementary School and Skyline Elementary School — both prepare young students for strong academic futures.
+Enjoy countless little boutiques and art galleries, plus enjoying numerous world class restaurants for lunch and dinner!
+The Solana Farmers Market runs on Sundays and is another lovely spot for food & flower shopping.
+Two of the area’s most esteemed elementary schools are Solana Vista Elementary School and Skyline Elementary School — both prepare young students for strong academic futures, and are in the excellent Solana Beach Elementary School District.

 Credit: New York Times

-Between Solana Beach and Carlsbad is Encinitas — a community that’s both historically charming and modernly sophisticated.
-Encinitas is home to about 60,000 people who have access to breathtaking beaches, world-renowned golf, and an array of lush parks.
+Between Solana Beach and Carlsbad are two communities~Cardiff by the Sea, and Encinitas/Leucadia — both communities are historically charming and modernly sophisticated.
+Encinitas & Cardiff are home to approximately 60,000 residents who love their breathtaking beaches, world-renowned golf, and an array of lush family and dog-friendly parks.
 If you’re a nature lover, then this might be the place for you!
-Explore the San Diego Botanical Gardens, or try to spot the over 300 bird species that call Encinitas home throughout the year.
+Explore the world famous San Diego Botanical Gardens, or try to spot the over 300 bird species that call Encinitas home throughout the year.

-Cardiff — also known as Cardiff-by-the-Sea — is a small community that was incorporated into Encinitas.
-As its name suggests, this area is best known for its coastline, which offers sweeping views and fantastic surfing conditions.
-Some beach areas are also open to campers, with San Elijo attracting the most campers throughout the year.
+Cardiff — also known as Cardiff-by-the-Sea — is a small community that was incorporated into Encinitas in 1985.
+As its name suggests, this area is best known for its coastline, which offers sweeping views and miles of pristine beaches with fantastic surfing conditions.
+One of the prime beaches is also open to campers, with the campgrounds at San Elijo State Beach attracting the most beach bound campers throughout the year.

-Although this town’s natural charm is a huge part of its appeal, Cardiff also has a quaint downtown area.
-The Pacific Coast Grill is an upscale seafood destination, while Las Olas has the best fish tacos in the area.
-End your active day in the sun with a delicious seafood meal, and say hello to your new, laid-back Cardiff lifestyle.
+Although this town’s natural charm is a huge part of its appeal, Cardiff also has a quaint downtown area with a world class market, restaurants & shopping, & the infamous “VG Donuts”~a local institution!
+The Pacific Coast Grill is an excellent upscale seafood destination right at Cardiff Reef Beach, while just across the highway Las Olas has the best fish tacos in the area.
+End your active day in the sun with a delicious seafood meal, and say hello to your new, laid-back Cardiff~Encinitas lifestyle.

 Another Encinitas community is Leucadia, which is best known for its unbeatable beaches and strong surfing culture.
-If you’re a water-lover, grab your surfboard and head to Grandview Beach, Beacon's Beach, or Stone Steps.
+If you’re a water-lover, grab your surfboard and head to Grandview Beach, Beacon's Beach, Moonlight Beach or Stone Steps, or walk along the coastal shops for home decor, a new surfboard, and original works of art!.

-Some other perks of this small, charming town?
-The Leucadia Donut Shoppe, which makes fresh, perfectly sweet doughnuts.
+Some other perks of this small, charming town are the Leucadia Donut Shoppe, which makes fresh, perfectly sweet doughnuts.
+Excellent dinner restaurants as well, like Le Papagayo, Vigilucci's and so many more!
 There’s also the Sunday morning Leucadia/Encinitas Farmers Market and Art Fair, where you can support local vendors and artisans as you shop organic and appreciate original works of art.

-Carlsbad is one of the larger coastal cities, offering the Legoland California Theme Park, the Carlsbad Sea Wall, and the ultra-private South Carlsbad State Beach.
+Carlsbad is one of the larger coastal cities, offering the famous Legoland California Theme Park, the Carlsbad flower fields, and the ultra-private South Carlsbad State Beach.
 Most of the area’s beaches don’t belong to Carlsbad itself but to the state of California.
-They’re excellently preserved, and their surrounding trails are perfect for walks between dogs and owners.
+They’re excellently preserved, and their surrounding trails are perfect for long, leisurely walks.

 Carlsbad is a great place for people who want to be in a relatively robust city near the water.
-Families love renting pedal boats to spend the day on the water, as well as exploring the tree-lined streets of art galleries, boutiques, and upscale retailers.
-Residents also enjoy various restaurants and breweries, including California Beach Bistro and Arcana Brewing — try their locally made craft beers.
+Families love renting pedal boats to spend the day on the water on Carlsbad Lagoon, as well as exploring the tree-lined streets with art galleries, boutiques, and upscale retailers.
+Residents also enjoy an excellent variety of restaurants and breweries, including California Beach Bistro and Arcana Brewing — try their locally made craft beers.
 Parents can also rest assured they’re children will be well-educated in Carlsbad, as Aviara Oaks Elementary School and Sage Creek High School are just two of the area’s most esteemed educational institutions.

-Oceanside is all things ocean!
-True to its name, Oceanside is a lively surf town with an extensive boardwalk and plenty of entertainment options.
-Oceanside Harbor is best known for its water activities, including deep-sea fishing, paddle boarding, and swimming.
-While relatively calm, the harbor can sometimes get rough, which makes for perfect surfing conditions.
+Oceanside is all things ocean with a variety of options!!
+True to its name, Oceanside is a lively surf town with an extensive boardwalk, the classic Oceanside Pier (perfect for long walks!) and plenty of entertainment options.
+Oceanside Harbor is best known for its beautiful marina, water activities, including deep-sea fishing & whale watching excursions!

-The oceanside pier offers beautiful views of the Pacific, while the California Surf Museum gives an in-depth look into surfing history.
+The oceanside pier offers beautiful views of the surf crashing below, plus two very good restaurants~ while the California Surf Museum is a MUST SEE, providing in-depth look into the history of surfing~and the best way possible~from local insiders with historical local perspective!
 Oceanside is also known for its up-and-coming dining and wine tasting scenes.
 In terms of educational opportunities, students can attend South Oceanside Elementary or Pacific View Charter School — both of which receive constant A ratings.